 SoftEther is a project developed in Japan at the University of Tsukuba.
-It consists of the Softether protocol, a new VPN protocol, and a VPN server that is able to accept connections using various VPN protocols (Softether, L2TP/IPSec, SSTP, OpenVPN).
+It consists of the Softether protocol, a relatively new VPN protocol, and a VPN server that can accept connections using various VPN protocols (Softether, L2TP/IPSec, SSTP, OpenVPN).

 The SoftEther VPN server can be installed on macOS, Windows (check our guide on how to use a VPN on Windows), Linux, Solaris, FreeBSD.
 You may find more information about the SoftEther server architecture here.